 Direct family members (direct descendants under 21, or those who are dependent on the EEA national including dependent parents and grandparents) are not required to apply for a card but may find it useful to have one to prove their right of residence and right to work more easily.
 Extended family members, on the other hand, must apply for an EEA residence card and submit their application before their EEA family permit expires.

 An EEA Residence card is normally issued for a period of 5 years, following which an application for Permanent Residence may be made.

 How Can NA Law Solicitors Help you with an EEA Family Permit Application?

 We are a niche immigration law firm that specialises in this area of law.
 Our team of specialist immigration lawyers can assist you with the entire process of applying for an EEA Family Permit and an EEA Residence card, including any supporting evidence you will be required to submit.

-Please contact us for a free initial 15-minute consultation.
+Please contact us for an initial 15-minute consultation.

 Since EEA Family Permits are issued under the Immigration (European Economic Area) Regulations 2006, they can only be claimed by relatives of EEA nationals who are exercising their right to free movement or have acquired Permanent Residence after having done so.
 This means that EEA nationals who have not “activated” their free movement rights, i.e., because they have always remained in their country of origin, are not governed by EEA free movement legislation, and cannot be joined by family from overseas on an EEA Family Permit but must use whatever routes are available in the national legislation.

 However, British citizens who wish to return to the UK with non-EEA family members after having exercised (i.e., activated) their free movement rights by residing in another EEA member state, will be able to use an EEA Family Permit.